 This is still one of the best travelling gifts for kids.
 It’s actually the perfect travel gift idea for the entire family!.

-It doesn’t matter if it’s Mum and Dad, or for the kids; travel journals are the perfect gift idea for the travelling family.
-Journals are the perfect way for travellers to capture all the treasured moments on their journey.
+It doesn’t matter if it’s Mum and Dad, or for the kids; travel journals are the perfect way for travellers to capture all the treasured moments on their journey.
 From destinations that are loved, to special experiences, drawing pictures, writing stories, sticking postcards, dried leaves, dried flowers, adding photographs.
 Journals help to create a timeless keepsake that will be a treasured family item for many, many years to come.

-3. Binoculars Make Great Travel Friendly Gifts for Kids.
+4. Binoculars Make Great Travel Gifts for Kids.

 One of the basic toys we considered a must-have when we hit the road was Lego.
 Not only is it a great toy for building things like we all know, it’s also a wonderful tool for learning maths too!
 Lego is great for solo play or group play and suitable for kids (and adults) of all ages.
 Other great ideas include block games like Jenga, the blocks for this game can not only be used to play but also double as building blocks or math blocks too.
 Marbles, decks of cards, Uno, travel versions of games like scrabble and battleship are all available too.
 Look for games and toys that are compact or can be taken out of their bulky boxes and easily stored.